w5xd/NyeVikingPowerMonitor/README.md

 <p>If you don't have an existing OEM unit to retrofit, an entire workalike unit can be built using the design in this repository.
 (But this section is a work in progress for now.
 I have built one that works and the STP files for 3D printing are here, but don't like the cosmetics.)
 You'll need both a coupler and a console.
- The console has a 3D printed
-enclosure.
 The CAD directory has a design for a 3D printed enclosure that fits the PCB with on-board SMD LEDs along its front panel.
 Also in the CAD directory is a design that instead places the PCB inside a commercially available aluminum box, but with the front panel LEDs on pigtails onto a separate 3D printed front panel fascade in front of the aluminum box, and that supports the <a href='https://baomain.com/products/baomain-dh-670-1-ma'>Baomain Ammeter DH-670 DC 0-1.0 mA meter</a>.
 And listed on